Fishing Inshore with Captain John

 The Halifax River is part of the east coast Intracoastal Waterway system.
 The mouth of the Halifax River is at Ponce Inlet where it runs directly into the Atlantic Ocean.
 However, the Intracoastal Waterway continues on south of Ponce Inlet to the town New Smyrna Beach and down along the coast.
 The rich wetlands and estuaries also continue past Ponce Inlet to the town of New Smyrna Beach.
 Here, adjacent to the Intracoastal Waterway are pristine mangrove marshes and streams such as New Smyrna Creek.

-Captain John's inshore fishing charters take anglers fishing in the pristine southern section of the Halifax River basin south of Daytona Beach and along the Intracoastal Waterway and the adjoining marshes between Ponce Inlet and New Smyrna Beach.
+Where We Fish.
+Captain John’s inshore fishing charters take anglers fishing in the pristine southern section of the Halifax River basin south of Daytona Beach and along the Intracoastal Waterway and the adjoining marshes between Ponce Inlet and New Smyrna Beach.

 Fishing on the Halifax River is a journey back through time.